-12. Interest rate risk in banking book
+Interest rate risk in banking book

 Treasury desk manages the interest rate risk arising from the banking book.
-For the period ended 31 March 2011, the Bank has primarily invested in term deposits of other banks.
-The Bank to manage the interest rate risk exposures arising from the asset-liability positions from the banking book would use Interest Rate Swaps, FCY Currency Swaps, and Forward Rate Agreements.
+For the period ended March 31, 2012, the Bank has primarily invested in Central Government bonds, corporate bonds, and has interest rate swaps and forex transactions.
+The Bank, to manage the interest rate risk exposures arising from the asset-liability positions from the banking book would use Interest Rate Swaps, FCY Currency Swaps, and Forward Rate Agreements.
 These risk exposures are separate from the trading/market making positions.